AmigaGPU/fat-agnus/theDawnOfLinux_my_story.md

-title: the dawn of linux in SR / SA
+title: the dawn of Linux in SR / SA
 published: false
 description: How I started out with #Linux
 tags: #Linux #History #386DX #kernel
 --

-I was looked at when I told my friends at the dawn of linux (alpha kernels on 386 DX machines) that this OS is **fascinating** and will make me money sooner than later.
+I was looked at in an odd way when I told my friends at the dawn of linux (alpha kernels on 386 DX machines) that this OS is **fascinating** and will make me money sooner than later.

 ## So I invested time in linux from that moment on.